 Microsoft OneDrive for Business

 OneDrive for Business is an online document storage and sharing tool that USC faculty, staff, and students can access through their ITS-provided Office 365 account.
 OneDrive for Business files can be shared with other USC Office 365 account holders and external (non-USC Office 365) users.
-Faculty, staff, and students can use Office Online (Microsoft Word, Excel, PowerPoint) software to work with files in OneDrive for Business and up to 5 terabytes of documents can be stored.
+Faculty, staff, and students can use Office Online (Microsoft Word, Excel, PowerPoint) software to work with files in OneDrive for Business.

-For more information on OneDrive for Business, see itservivces.usc.edu/onedrive.
+For more information on OneDrive for Business, see itservices.usc.edu/office365/onedrive/.

 Access and Use Instructions